 Search For Missing Teenager Continues

-The Bemidji Police Department continues to seek the public’s assistance in locating a missing 13 year old-boy.
+The Bemidji Police Department continues to seek the public’s assistance in locating a missing 13-year-old boy.

 Gary Allen Tilander left the 600 block of Mississippi Avenue in Bemidji on Wednesday, February 22 around 8:30 a.m.